GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 We use the `block id` to refer to the block later.

 A blob consists of one or more blocks.
-By re-ordering, replacing or adding blocks to a blob, we're able to efficiently update and change files with a mimimum of work.
+By re-ordering, replacing or adding blocks to a blob, we're able to efficiently update and change files with a minimum of work.

 <div class="img-div">
 <img src="{{site.url}}/assets/img/avro/azure-block-blob.jpg" />
+The structure of an Azure Block Blob
 </div>

 *A word on words: While the "official" terms are `blocks` and `blobs`, where one `blob` consists of multiple